armorasha/IoT-Project-Python-PHP-API/README.md

 * PHP files lives in your [webserver](https://math.foodonya.com/iot/php/iot_dashboard.php)
 * MySQL Database will be hosted in a live server's [cPanel](https://www.cpanel.net/) > [phpMyAdmin](https://www.phpmyadmin.net/)
 * Python script runs in your IoT device.
 This was a Raspberry Pi connected with a SenseHat in my case.

+## Deployment

+Explaining deployment of this repo/project in both local and production environments is out-of-scope of this Readme page.
+However, there are plenty of resources available online posted by talented and generous IT community all around the world.
+Also, lots of comments were added through-out the code files for reading and understanding what is going on.

 ## License